quicknir/reveal_optimizer/example.md

 - At O3 this actually prevents pulling the boolean out of the loop!
 - As correctness is a proof, showing an optimization would be wrong only takes one counter-example
+- "Don't pass bool by reference": lots of primitives get passed by reference in generic code

 ### Impact of const (1)